5 Employee Retention Metrics You Need to Measure

 Turnover is calculated by dividing the number of people who leave during a given period by the average number of total employees and multiplying by 100.

-A high rate of voluntary turnover means that an unsustainable number of people are choosing to leave the company, which you can take as a sign that some elements of the experience you're offering as an employer - which could be anything from pay and benefits to workplace atmosphere and culture - need to improve.
+A high rate of voluntary turnover means that an unsustainable number of people are choosing to leave the company, which you can take as a sign that some elements of the experience you're offering as an employer - this could be anything from pay and benefits to workplace atmosphere and culture - need to improve.
 Conducting exit interviews and asking people why they chose to leave can help you identify common problems.

 If you have a high rate of involuntary turnover - in other words you often have to fire people or lay them off - it could be a sign that your recruitment practices aren't up to standard and you're hiring people that aren't the right fit.

-4. Talent turnover
+4. Talent turnover rate

 Another way to get a more nuanced view of turnover in your organization is by looking at talent turnover.
 This refers to the proportion of your high-performing, high-potential employees (in other words the ones you really want to keep) who are leaving.

-This could be one of the most important retention metrics of all, because it helps you make a data-based judgment on something that could be a major problem for the organization.
+This could be one of the most important retention metrics of all because it helps you make a data-based judgment on something that could be a major problem for the organization.
 No business can succeed and grow if it's unable to retain its most competent and productive employees.

 You want to keep your talent turnover rate to an absolute minimum, so if it starts to creep up, it's time to think about talent retention strategies that will encourage your most valuable employees to stay with you.

-5. Employee satisfaction
+5. Employee satisfaction rate

 Measuring employee satisfaction is a go-to metric, since engaged and happy employees are much more likely to not only stay with you, but be motivated to do their best for the company and help it grow.